Veterans

 How is Veterans’ Preference Awarded?

-- Five points or five percent of the total possible score (whichever is greater), if the preference eligible applicant is a veteran;
+• Five points or five percent of the total possible score (whichever is greater), if the preference eligible is a veteran or service member;

-- Ten points or ten percent of the total possible score (whichever is greater), if the preference eligible applicant is a veteran with a disability or a Purple Heart recipient; or
+• Ten points or ten percent of the total possible score (whichever is greater), if the preference eligible is a veteran or service member with a disability or a purple heart recipient; or

-- In the case of a preference eligible spouse, widow, or widower, the same percentage the qualifying veteran is, or would have been, entitled to
+• In the case of a preference eligible spouse or surviving spouse, the same percentage the qualifying veteran or service member is, or would have been, entitled to

 Veteran Employment Opportunity Program (VEOP)